Or3stis/ProjectBlackbird/README.md

+# Project Blackbird

+IoT Stress testing tool

-author: Orestis Mavropoulos
+Author: Orestis Mavropoulos

-Open-source and free

 The code is free to be distributed and altered in any way.